If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 The most common errors I see fall into the following ten categories.

-These are all errors that cannot be detected by online grammar and spell-checking.
+These errors cannot always be detected by online grammar and spell-checking.

-It is why you should never rely on a grammar checker to correct every mistake.
+That is why you should never trust a grammar checker to find and correct every mistake.

-If you are new to self-publishing, the following checklist may help you find errors when you start proofreading your final text.
+If you are new to self-publishing, the following checklist may help you find errors when proofreading your final text.

 Yes, a premium or free grammar correction tool, or even Microsoft Word, will find many mistakes.

-To find them, you need your eyes and your writing skill to help you when you proofread.
+To find them, you need your eyes and your writing skills to help you when you proofread.

 1. Wrong Tense Usage

-In the middle of a scene set in the past, it is very annoying to find one stray sentence in the present.
+In the middle of a scene set in the past, finding one stray sentence in the present is very annoying.

 It was warm, with a gentle breeze.
 She sat on a towel on the hot beach sand and opens her book.’